jonasjuffinger/armor/README.md

 ARMOR consists of the `armor.h` file and the `Makefile`.
 During making, the source files are archived and the archive linked to the binary.
-The Makefile installs `libarchive-dev` on debian based distributions if it is not installed or prints an error message.

 During execution, the function `additional_archive_content()` adds additional files, like system configuration files and output from